AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 The [!UICONTROL Linked identities] widget displays any other identities associated with the profile.

-To view the identity details of the profile in greater depth and navigate to the identities workspace, select **[!UICONTROL View identity graph]**.
+To view the identity details of the profile in greater depth and navigate to the [!UICONTROL Identities] workspace, select **[!UICONTROL View identity graph]**.

 ![The Linked identities widget.](../images/profiles/linked-identities.png)